SolidMVC/general-information/SolidMVC coding standards.md

 * **Spacing between the selector and the opening bracket**

-When writting CSS begginers usually do not leave a space after the selector when opening braces, what they do is:
+When writing CSS begginers usually do not leave a space after the selector when opening braces, what they do is:

 ```css
 .class{